Hurricane Ian nears Florida coast, threatening floods, winds - NewsBreak

 Hurricane Ian nears Florida coast, threatening floods, winds

-ST. PETERSBURG, Fla. — (AP) — Florida residents rushed to board up their homes, stash precious belongings on upper floors and flee from oncoming Hurricane Ian, fearing the monstrous storm that knocked out power to all of Cuba and left 11 million people without power would slam into their state's west coast with catastrophic winds and flooding on Wednesday.
+Florida residents rushed to board up their homes, stash precious belongings on upper floors and flee from oncoming Hurricane Ian , fearing the monstrous storm that knocked out power to all of Cuba and left 11 million people without power would slam into their state's west coast with catastrophic winds and flooding on Wednesday.

 “You can’t do anything about natural disasters,” said Vinod Nair, who drove inland from the Tampa area Tuesday with his wife, son, dog and two kittens seeking a hotel in the tourist district of Orlando.
 “We live in a high risk zone, so we thought it best to evacuate.”